-This policy sets out the standards of behaviour expected from all staff at The English international School, Moscow.
+This policy sets out the standards of behaviour expected from all staff at Oryx International School (OIS).

 Policy Aims

 We have developed and updated this policy, to ensure that you are clear of what you can to expect from us, but also clear about what is expected from you.
 The core aims of this policy are to;